 Freeverse Software has posted a

-dedicated to Solace, the company’s forthcoming Axis and Allies-style turn-based strategy game.
+new Web page dedicated to Solace, the company’s forthcoming Axis and Allies-style turn-based strategy game.
 The game will feature a play-by-email mode, OpenGL graphics, and other features when it’s released in the second quarter.

 Spearhead trailer released

 It should only be a few more days before Aspyr Media’s Mac conversion of the Medal of Honor: Spearhead expansion pack hits store shelves, but if you’re interested in seeing what the full game has to offer, check out

 Apple’s site.
 They’ve posted a movie trailer of the game in action.

 Elsewhere on the Web

 Master of Orion III, the recently released space-based strategy game from MacSoft.
 Inside Mac Games has posted a look at

 Aspyr’s recent Tony Hawk 4 event in San Francisco, Calif.
 Apple’s Games site features a preview of